 16. Use Teams commands

-As you get a bit more experienced with Teams, you might want to boost your productivity by using Search box commands.
+As you get a bit more experienced with Teams, you might want to boost your user productivity by using Search box commands.

 To get started, simple type the forward slash character (/) in the Teams Search box and browse the list of available commands: